 - 1. Clothing should be in good repair and reflect modest taste. - 2.
-Students are to come to school dressed for learning and for playing.
+Students are to come to school dressed for learning and for playing. - a.

-a.
 Shirts are not permitted to be low-cut, strapless, off the shoulder, halter top or backless.
 Shirts without sleeves must have a strap that is equal to or greater than four of the student's fingers.
 All shirts must be long enough (without having to be pulled into place) so that they could be tucked in (and would realistically remain tucked in) if necessary.
-This rule applies regardless of changing weather throughout the warmer months.
+This rule applies regardless of changing weather throughout the warmer months. - b.

-b.
 All pants, shorts, skirts and dresses need to be an appropriate length and size so as not to expose a student's posterior or undergarments.
-Pants, shorts, skirts and dresses shall not be tight fitting or shorter than a student's extended fingertips.
+Pants, shorts, skirts and dresses shall not be shorter than a student's extended fingertips.
 Pajama pants are not allowed except on designated spirit days.
-Leggings and yoga pants are allowed with an over garment that is fingertip length.
 Pants must fit at the waist and should not be more than one size too large, sagging is not permitted.
-Pants, shorts and skirts shall be free of holes above the extended fingertips.
+Pants, shorts and skirts shall be free of holes above the extended fingertips. - c.

-c.
 Students need to wear shoes that will allow them to run and play.
 All footwear must have straps or enclosed backs.
-Flip flops and slippers are not allowed.

-d.
-Students are not permitted to wear baseball caps, hats, knit caps, visors, and hoods in class, assemblies, or in any indoor school function.
-Outdoors, hats must be worn forward facing.

-3. All clothing, jewelry, backpacks, and other personal items shall be free of writing, pictures and/or other insignia which are crude, vulgar, profane, sexually suggestive, gang related, or depict nudity or weapons.
-In addition, clothing or personal items shall not exhibit drug, alcohol or tobacco references, or advocate racial, ethnic or religious prejudice.

-4. Any clothing or accessory that may be deemed dangerous, i.e. wallets with chains, steel-toed boots, items with spikes or studs, and belts worn long are unacceptable.

-5. Any clothing which may be disruptive to the school environment or deemed offensive by school personnel is prohibited.
+Flip flops and slippers are not allowed. - 3.
+All clothing, jewelry, backpacks, and other personal items shall be free of writing, pictures and/or other insignia which are crude, vulgar, profane, sexually suggestive, gang related, or depict nudity or weapons.
+In addition, clothing or personal items shall not exhibit drug, alcohol or tobacco references, or advocate racial, ethnic or religious prejudice. - 4.
+Any clothing or accessory that may be deemed dangerous, i.e. wallets with chains, steel-toed boots, items with spikes or studs, and belts worn long are unacceptable. - 5.
+Any clothing which may be disruptive to the school environment or deemed offensive by school personnel is prohibited.